txt/ase23/docs/intro.md

 ## Answer1: USe AI

-Herbert Simon_ design i the quentessial human activity
+Herbert Simon: design is the quintessential human  activity.

 Design = navigating a space of constraints in order  to made choices

-Allen Newell: _ principle of rationality_
+The principle of rationality: [Newell'81](https://ojs.aaai.org//index.php/aimagazine/article/view/99):

-> Knwlege is built on top of a lower-level of symbolic routnines.
+> Knowledge is built on top of a lower-level of symbolic routines.
 An agent has a body of knowledge, some goals to achieve and some actions that it can perform.
-An agent's behavior is determined by the "principle of rationality":
-- the agent performs those actions that, on the basis of the knowledge it has, bring it closer to the goals.
+The _principle of rationality_ is that the agent performs those actions that, on the basis of the knowledge it has, bring it closer to the goals.